xmonader/info_foundation/docs/collaboration/circles_tools.md

 ## Definition Of Circles

-- make sure all circles are defined on [our info page](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/collaboration/circles.md) IMPORTANT !!!
+- make sure all circles are defined on [our circles page](circles.md) IMPORTANT !!!

 ## Trello

-- only create boards in root of known trello team, see [this doc for the teams](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/collaboration/circles.md)
+- only create boards in root of known trello team, see [our circles page](circles.md)
 - lets stick with free version because we will have thousands of people participating

 ## Google Docs